rlivings39/react-fastapi-mongodb-practice/README.md

 pytest
 ```

-## Questions/feedback for next class
+## Questions/feedback for next meetup

 - Locally hosting Google icons
 - React: using an object for state.
 Ok idiom?
 Am I doing it right?